 The markets for personal care and nutritional products are large and intensely competitive.
 The Company competes directly with companies that manufacture and market personal care and nutritional products in each of the Company's product lines.
 The Company competes with other companies in the personal care and nutritional products industry by emphasizing the value and premium quality of the Company's products and the convenience of the Company's distribution system.
 Many of the Company's competitors have much greater name recognition and financial resources than the Company.
 In addition, personal care and nutritional products can be purchased in a wide variety of channels of distribution.
 While the Company believes that consumers appreciate the convenience of ordering products from home through a sales person or through a catalog, the buying habits of many consumers accustomed to purchasing products through traditional retail channels are difficult to change.
 The Company's product offerings in each product category are also relatively small compared to the wide variety of products offered by many other personal care and nutritional product companies.
-There can be no assurance that the Company's business and competition in the future.
+There can be no assurance that the Company's business and results of operations will not be affected materially by market conditions and competition in the future.